 Some newspapers may charge a fee for posting an obituary in their paper, while others may offer free obituaries.
 Their pricing for publishing an obituary may differ from one publication to the next.
-They may charge extra for attaching a photo and for the text that exceeds their word count.
+They may charge extra for attaching a photo and for text that exceeds their word count.

 Pay attention to the file format when submitting photos.
-Most editors require a PDF and JPG format for online submission and hard copy for in-person submission.
+Most editors require a PDF and JPG format for online submission and a hard copy for in-person submission.
 Check the website, email, or call the editor before submitting your text and photo.
 Correct formatting will help ensure the obituary will be published on time.

 - Your name

 - The exact text of the obituary you want to be printed

 - Any photo or photos you would like printed

 - The name of the funeral home or mortuary taking care of arrangements